storj/docs/app/dcs/api/s3/presigned-urls/page.md

 ## Tutorial

-The goal of the following tutorial is to guide you in the creation of pre-signed URLs for storage DCS using a Python script and our multi-tenant hosted gateway.
+The goal of the following tutorial is to guide you in the creation of pre-signed URLs for Storj using a Python script and our multi-tenant hosted gateway.

 Our lab example took place on MacOSX and used BREW as a package manager.
 Depending on your host operating system, you will need to use the appropriate package manager to fetch the prerequisites listed below.